 To apply for a parent PLUS loan, follow these steps:

 - Check your eligibility.
-To qualify, you’ll generally need to be the parent of a dependent undergraduate student, who will need to be enrolled at least half time in an eligible school.
+To qualify, you’ll generally need to be the parent of a dependent undergraduate student who is enrolled at least half time in an eligible school.
 Stepparents qualify in some cases, but grandparents and legal guardians do not.
 You’ll also need to meet eligibility requirements for federal student aid and have a strong credit history.

 - Fill out the FAFSA.
 Before you apply for the loan, your child should first fill out and submit the Free Application for Federal Student Aid (FAFSA).